melli79/mathGames/Readme.md

 ## 9. Power Grid
-The board game consists of a map with a couple of cities and some of their connections.
+The board game consists of a map with a couple of cities (e.g. from a country or continent) and some of their connections.
 The players are to start in one city and build power connections to some other cities while also buying power plants and fossils to fire those power plants.
-New fossils are discovered at the end of every turn, but fossils are limited and become scarce over time.
+New fossils are discovered at the end of every round, but fossils are limited and become scarce over time.
 The player with the most powered cities in the end wins.

 # 8C.
 Architecture Katas
-Once you have run (or ruined) your first larger project.
-It is time to do project management in a more systematic way.
+Once you have run (or ruined) your first larger project, it is time to do project management in a more systematic way.
 That is what [Architecture Katas](archKatas.html) are good for.

 # 9. Compiler
-Goal is to build a working compiler, iterpreter or transpiler.
+Goal is to build a working compiler, interpreter or transpiler.
 You may want to read about more specific ideas in e.g.

 [1] D. Grune, K.v.Reeuwijk, H.E.
 Bal, C.J.H.
 Jacobs, K. Langendoen: *Modern Compiler Design*, **2012**.